imec-smit-vub-mep-rec/Music-Introductions-Experimental-Environment/README.md

 6. **Qualtrics survey** - Final questionnaire with all experiment data passed via URL parameters
 7. **Thank you screen**

+## Reference tracking
+?ref=value is used to track the source of the user.
+This is used to track the source of the user and to track the effectiveness of the different sources.
+Examples:
+?ref=vub_students
+?ref=prolific

 ### Introduction Styles
 - `no_introduction`: No spoken explanation
 - `informative_introduction`: Introduction for users familiar with the genre